2024 Best Theological & Ministerial Studies Schools in the Rocky Mountains Region

 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the theology degree levels they offer.

-Northwest Nazarene University is one of the best schools in the country for getting a degree in theological & ministerial studies.
+Northwest Nazarene University is one of the best schools in the United States for getting a degree in theological & ministerial studies.
 Located in the midsize suburb of Nampa, NNU is a private not-for-profit university with a small student population.

-There were approximately 16 theological & ministerial studies students who graduated with this degree at NNU in the most recent data year.
-Degree recipients from the theological & ministerial studies degree program at Northwest Nazarene University make $9,421 more than the average college graduate in this field shortly after graduation.
+There were about 14 theological & ministerial studies students who graduated with this degree at NNU in the most recent year we have data available.
+Degree recipients from the theological & ministerial studies degree program at Northwest Nazarene University earn $9,421 above the average college graduate with the same degree when they enter the workforce.

-Any student who is interested in theological & ministerial studies has to take a look at Colorado Christian University.
-CCU is a moderately-sized private not-for-profit university located in the midsize city of Lakewood.
+Every student who is interested in theological & ministerial studies has to take a look at Colorado Christian University.
+CCU is a medium-sized private not-for-profit university located in the medium-sized city of Lakewood.

-Denver Seminary is one of the finest schools in the country for getting a degree in theological & ministerial studies.
-Denver Seminary is a small private not-for-profit school located in the large suburb of Littleton.
+Denver Seminary is one of the best schools in the country for getting a degree in theological & ministerial studies.
+Denver Seminary is a fairly small private not-for-profit school located in the suburb of Littleton.

-There were approximately 66 theological & ministerial studies students who graduated with this degree at Denver Seminary in the most recent data year.
-Graduates who receive their degree from the theology program make about $46,446 in the first couple years of working.
+There were roughly 54 theological & ministerial studies students who graduated with this degree at Denver Seminary in the most recent data year.
+Graduates who receive their degree from the theology program earn an average of $46,446 for their early career.

-It is difficult to beat Nazarene Bible College if you wish to pursue a degree in theological & ministerial studies.
-Located in the large city of Colorado Springs, Nazarene Bible College is a private not-for-profit college with a small student population.
+It is hard to beat Nazarene Bible College if you wish to pursue a degree in theological & ministerial studies.
+Located in the large city of Colorado Springs, Nazarene Bible College is a private not-for-profit college with a fairly small student population.

-There were about 39 theological & ministerial studies students who graduated with this degree at Nazarene Bible College in the most recent year we have data available.
-Soon after graduation, theology degree recipients generally earn around $39,270 in the first five years of their career.
+There were roughly 36 theological & ministerial studies students who graduated with this degree at Nazarene Bible College in the most recent year we have data available.
+Soon after graduating, theology degree recipients generally earn around $39,270 in their early careers.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.